sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 If you wish to set up a server primarily or exclusively for using Sage, you would be advised to install one of these operating systems, rather than one on which Sage is not regularly tested.

+To aid Sage developers, the hosts on which Sage is fully supported are listed, with a link to the Buildbot page.

 There are five requirements for Sage to work successfully on these fully supported platforms.

  * A full development system must be installed - a minimal install will probably not work if you wish to build from source.